Position Title

 Research Interests

 Mechanisms by which sperm penetrate the surface coats of the Xenopus laevis egg, fuse with the plasma membrane, and enter the egg cytoplasm.
-Intracellular mechanisms that control the re
+In his 30-plus year career at UC Davis, he also served as chief academic and financial officer, chief governance official for UC Davis Medical Center and as an executive vice chancellor before leaving in 2001.

 Publications